solpyro/AdventOfCode2025/README.md

 # Advent of Code 2025

-This year I'll be quick & dirty, writing in JS (not even typescript) and using work's copilot assist.
+This year I'll be quick & dirty, writing in JS (not even typescript) and using work's copilot subscription to assist.

 Use `node {day file}` in the terminal to run a day's solution in VS Code